 \subsection{Ward identities, diffusion pole, and generalized Einstein relation}

-We must know the dynamical electron-hole Green function $\mathcal{G}^{RA}_{\veck\veck'}(E;\omega,\vecq)$ to determine the electron-hole correlation function and transport properties of the model.
-It depends on the one-particle Green functions $G^{R}_{\veck}(E_{+})$ and. $G^{A}_{\veck}(E_{-})$.
-The solution from the two-particle functions cannot be disconnected from the solution of the one-particle Green function.
+We must know the dynamical electron-hole Green function $\mathcal{G}^{RA}_{\veck\veck'}(E;\omega,\vecq)$ to determine the electron-hole correlation function and the transport properties of the model.
+It depends on the one-particle Green functions $G^{R}_{\veck}(E_{+})$ and $G^{A}_{\veck}(E_{-})$.
+The solution of the two-particle functions cannot be disconnected from that of the one-particle Green function.
 The one-particle and two-particle functions are connected via Ward identities.
 There are two for the Fermi gas in random lattices.